aehlke/tag-it/README.markdown

 ### onTagClicked (function, Callback)

 Can be used to add custom behaviour when the tag is clicked.
-The function receives the click event and an objecting containing a `tag` field.
+The function receives the click event and an objecting containing `tag` and `tagLabel` properties.

     $("#mytags").tagit({
         onTagClicked: function(event, ui) {